 Select the message target.
 The dialog displays options to refine the target based on whether you choose User Segment, or Topic.Selecting Topic displays a list of all topics with active subscriptions in this Firebase project (note that there may be a delay before a new topic is available in the console).
 For more information, see the Firebase Developer documentation.

 Select the Scheduling options for your message.
 The default is "Now."
-Click inside the text box to display options to specify the future delivery time, including recurring notification options for ongoing campaigns.
+Click inside the text box to display options to specify the future delivery time, including recurring notification options for ongoing campaigns (note that these are limited to 10 notifications per campaign).

 Optionally, select a Conversion event.